SimonJang/csv-to-observable/README.md

 Type: `Object`

-Same configuration options as defined in [csv-parser](https://www.npmjs.com/package/csv-parser)
+Same configuration options as defined in [csv-parser](https://github.com/mafintosh/csv-parser).
+To see the default values, check the documentation of [csv-parser](https://github.com/mafintosh/csv-parser)